foraproject/fora-build/README.md

 # fora-build

-fora-build is a very simple build system for node.js (using ES6 generators).
+fora-build is a very simple build module for node.js (using ES6 generators).
 It encourages you to use stuff you already know like bash commands and built-in node functions to get stuff done.
 There will be no configuration based stuff going on like gruntjs.